Kyrgios quits match despite finding 'purpose'

 Similar circumstances

 Kyrgios' ban 12 months ago following a match against Mischa Zverev came after he clinched the biggest title of his career in Tokyo.
-This time, his erratic behavior occurred after losing to world No. 1 Rafael Nadal in the final in Beijing last weekend.
+This time, his erratic behavior occurred after losing to world No. 1 Rafael Nadal in the finale in Beijing.

 The so-called Asian swing in tennis comes near the end of the season, after all four of the grand slams have been played.